 In order to acquire a vulnerable sector screen police check, students may go through the OPP or their local police department.

-Students living in Toronto MUST pick-up a Toronto Police Reference Check Form from the School of Nursing Reception, HNES Bldg.
-Room 301. (there is a cost associated with obtaining a police reference check).
+There is a cost associated with obtaining a police reference check, cost varies by municipality.

-If you reside outside of Toronto and your OPP detachment or regional police department requires a letter, please ensure you obtain a signed Vulnerable Sector Police Letter from the School of Nursing Reception, HNES Bldg.
-Room 301.
+Students living in Toronto MUST pick-up a Toronto Police Reference Check Form from the Nursing Practicum Coordination Office (NPCO), HNES Room 306.
+If you reside outside of Toronto and your OPP detachment or regional police department requires a letter, please ensure you obtain a signed Vulnerable Sector Police Letter from the NPCO HNES Room 306.